lurgh/infinitive-jkp717/README.md

 been tested on a 2-zone system but it should work on unzoned or up to 4 or 8 zones.
 The UI adapts to show the zones that appear to be in use.

 This code has been adapted for zoned systems from extensive previous work of others.
 More testing on non-zoned systems may be called for to be sure things still look OK in that setting, although it should all work fine.
+Similarly, it was designed around a heatpump system but my extensions have been tested on a system with a gas-fueled heater.

 MQTT support has been added; the schema (topics and data representation) have been crafted to work well with the MQTT Climate integration, in an attempt to simplify Home Assitant integration (extending to zones and to reduce polling and improve responsiveness) without custom